 What You Need

-1 to 2 cups (8-16 ounces) cheese, shredded or sliced: mozzarella, monterey jack, provolone, fontina, or any other favorite.
+(8 to 16 ounces) cheese, shredded or sliced: mozzarella, Monterey Jack, provolone, fontina, or any other favorite

 Cornmeal or flour (optional)

-1. Heat the Oven to 500°F or Higher: Don't be afraid to really crank the heat up to its highest setting.
+Heat the oven to 550°F or higher: Don't be afraid to really crank the heat up to its highest setting.
 The high heat will help make a crunchier and more flavorful crust.
-Let the oven heat for at least a half an hour before baking your pizzas.
+Let the oven heat for at least half an hour before baking your pizzas.
 If you have a baking stone, place it in the lower-middle of your oven.

-2. Divide the Dough in Half: One pound of dough makes two 10-inch pizzas.
+Divide the dough in half: One pound of dough makes two 10-inch pizzas.
 Slice the dough in half and cover one half with an upside-down bowl or a clean kitchen towel while you prepare the first pizza.

-4. Top the Pizza: Spoon a few tablespoons of sauce into the center of the pizza and use the back of a spoon to spread it out to the edges.
+Top the pizza: Spoon a few tablespoons of sauce into the center of the pizza and use the back of a spoon to spread it out to the edges.
 Pile on all of your toppings.

-5. Bake the Pizza: Using a pizza peel or the backside of a baking sheet, slide your pizza (with the parchment or with the cornmeal) onto the baking stone.
+Bake the pizza: Using a pizza peel or the back side of a baking sheet, slide your pizza (with the parchment or with the cornmeal) onto the baking stone.
 If you don't have a baking stone, bake the pizza right on the baking sheet.
 Cook for 5 minutes, then rotate the pizza.
 Slide the parchment out from under the pizza, if used.
-Bake for another 3-5 minutes, until the crust is golden-brown and the cheese looks toasty.
+Bake for another 3 to 5 minutes, until the crust is golden-brown and the cheese looks toasty.

-6. Slice and Serve: Let the pizza cool slightly on a cooling rack, just until you're able to handle it.
+Slice and serve: Let the pizza cool slightly on a cooling rack, just until you're able to handle it.
 Slice it into pieces and serve.